-Implementing the CLDS has no effect on implementations of the technical provisions of the first edition of Doc 9705. (g, d)
+Implementing the CLDS and/or GACS has no effect on implementations of the technical provisions of the first edition of Doc 9705. (g, d)

 Study and implementation of the GACS service and protocol has ensured that they have been specified in a manner consistent with other ATN application and ULCS specifications. (g, d)